bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 7: 01:50:03

-Well at the moment we we are using proper proprietary tools, for example Vivado, which is very famous, but actually, no, actually didn't yet look at the say open source opportune source development regarding that I will have a look
+Well, at the moment we we are using proper proprietary tools, for example Vivado, which is very famous, but actually, no, actually didn't yet look at open source development regarding that.
+I will have a look.

 Speaker 3: 01:50:33

-so much thank you so much
+Thank you so much!

 Speaker 0: 01:50:37

-well Samir, thank you very much for coming here.
+Well Samir, thank you very much for coming here.
 That was really kind of you.

 Speaker 1: 01:50:43